MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 #### Attributes of the mentor

+Mentors should be people you want more of, they should be the best of the best.

 * Who would you like to clone?
 * Who is always willing to help other people out?
 * Who has their own good skills and disciplines?

-Mentors should be people you want more of, they should be the best of the best.

 #### Attributes of the mentors team

+The mentors team should be in a place where it can provide a supporting environment for mentorship.

-* What is the current size of the mentors team, we don't want teams to be too big
+* What is the current size of the mentors team (we don't want teams to be too big)
+* Do team members work together, or alone (prefer teams that work together)
 * Is the mentors team in a good position to support the mentor

 ### Identifying which graduates to take on